SpiralBlack15/UnityMissingScripts/README.md

 **Provided functionality**

 + Can find all GameObjects with missing scripts on currenty opened Scene.
-+ Can find GUIDs of both alive and missing MonoBehaviour scripts (it does not apply to Unity "system" scripts such as Transform, Camera and so on because they don't have GUID field).
++ Can find GUIDs of both alive and missing MonoBehaviour scripts (it does not apply to Unity "system" scripts such as Transform, Camera and so on because they don't have m_Script field).
-+ Can select group of objects with the same lost script (if these objects are not prefabed, see limitations), so you can mass replace broken script without having to do this with each script individually.
++ Can select group of objects with the same lost script (if these objects are not prefabed), so you can mass replace broken script without having to do this with each script individually.
 + Allows you to browse and survey script's and GameObject's scene file's entry in Unity window.
 + Project has full and switchable ENG/RU localization in EditorWindow.